DaniXmir/GlassVr/README.md

 # Optinal Hardware
 - 2 additional controllers, one for each hand
-- a way to attach you controller/tracker to you head, alignment isn't critical since you can ajust position and rotaion offsets in the "settings.json" later
+- a way to attach you'r controller/tracker to you head, alignment isn't critical since you can adjust position and rotation offsets later
 - steamvr watchman dongles, while not required, needed if you want to use your controllers wirelessly, one dongle per device

 here is a cool video that explains what are dongles: https://www.youtube.com/watch?v=gmzmNvJFkSc